13 Weeks Pregnant: Pregnancy Symptoms & Baby Development

 • Brown rice – opt for this high-fibre version over white varieties.

-• Root vegetables – carrots and potatoes are good sources.
+• Root vegetables – potatoes are good sources of fibre, especially if eaten with their skins on.

 • Fruit – including dried fruit.
-Apricots and figs are especially rich in fibre.
+Apricots and figs are especially rich in fibre and iron.

 Your baby's future health begins here